Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Phase diagram

 To find another signature that a PG is present, we study the distribution of hot spots over patches of the FS by computing, as a function of temperature, the ratio of the spectral weights at the Fermi level on different patches.
-More specifically, we plot in Fig.~\ref{fig: nc6_K_dependant_loses_and_hotspots}~a) the spectral weight ratio between the \textbf{K}$_0$ and \textbf{K}$_1$ patches for two values of interaction: $U=8.0$ in the cFL and $U=8.4$ that undergoes a MT.
-In the $U=8.0$ case which is clearly in the cFL regime as supported by Fig.~\ref{fig: nc6_K_dependant_loses_and_hotspots}~b), the ratio is quite stable and evolves smoothly with temperature.
-In the second case, three different regimes are identified.
-At higher temperatures, the ratio evolves similarly to the $U=8.0$ case, interpreted as the cFL regime.
-At low temperatures, the ratio is practically constant.
-Fig.~\ref{fig: nc6_K_dependant_loses_and_hotspots}~c) actually indicates that the spectral weight vanishes almost uniformly over the Brillouin zone, as expected in the MI phase.
-This stability is expected for the cFL and MI phases since differences in spectral weight shouldn't be too momentum-dependent when changing temperature.
-Between these two cases however, the ratio changes fast, suggesting that this regime is indeed PG-like.
-Momentum-dependent decrease of the spectral weight at the FS has also been seen with cellular dynamical mean-field theory (CDMFT) on $2\times2$ plaquette~\cite{Parcollet:2004} and with 12-site cluster perturbation theory~\cite{Kang_Yu_Xiang_Li_2011}.
+More specifically, we plot in Fig.~\ref{fig: nc6_K_dependant_loses_and_hotspots}(b) the spectral weight ratio between the \textbf{K}$_0$ and \textbf{K}$_1$ patches for two values of interaction: $U=8.0$ in the cFL and $U=8.4$ that undergoes a MT.
+In the $U=8.0$ case, which is clearly in the cFL regime as supported by Figs.~\ref{fig: nc6_K_dependant_loses_and_hotspots}(a) and (c), the ratio is quite stable and evolves smoothly with temperature.
+In the second case where $U=8.4$, two different regimes are identified.
+At high temperatures, the ratio evolves similarly to the $U=8.0$ case, interpreted as the cFL regime.
+At lower temperature, although Fig.~\ref{fig: nc6_K_dependant_loses_and_hotspots}(d) suggests that the spectral weight is lost uniformly, the ratio between the patches change dramatically, indicating that the loss of spectral weight is momentum-dependent when changing temperature.
+Momentum-dependent decrease of the spectral weight at the FS has also been seen with cluster dynamical mean-field theory (CDMFT) on a $2\times2$ plaquette~\cite{Parcollet:2004} and with 12-site cluster perturbation theory~\cite{Kang_Yu_Xiang_Li_2011}.
+One should note that in Figs.~\ref{fig: nc6_K_dependant_loses_and_hotspots}(a)(b) the low temperature results in the MI depending sensitively on polynomial extrapolation of the first Matsubara frequencies and hence they are not meaningful.